-The braid in her stomach unwound into a strands of dread as she watched him swing the door open and storm out into the night.
-Beside herself, she could only stand there in stunned silence, hand clasped at her breastbone and tears stinging her eyes.
+The braid in her stomach unwound into strands of dread as she watched him swing the door open and storm out into the night.
+Beside herself, she could only stand there in stunned silence, hand on her breastbone and tears stinging her eyes.

 “Is it safe to come out now?” came a tentative voice from somewhere in the back.

-Suddenly remembering Jason was here, she spun around in complete mortification.
+Suddenly remembering Jason was still there, she spun around in complete mortification.
 “Yes, of course.
 I’m so sorry.
 We just had a little...miscommunication.”

 “No!” she exclaimed in short order.
 “Please don’t.
 This is all so lovely.
 I’d really like you to stay.
 I mean...”
 She wrung her hands.
 “If you still want to.
 But I understand if you don’t.”

 “I do,” he told her quietly, then approached her with eyes full of trepidation.
 “I just don’t want to get in the way.”

 “You couldn’t.”
 Moira noted the weight of his words and shaking her head slowly from side to side, matched it.
 “Because there isn’t anything to get in the way of.”

 The black ice cast an eerie sheen on the road ahead and the glare from the oncoming high beams had Paul squinting as if at the summer sun.
 The weather was coming in fast and he wondered if Moira had gotten home safely.